JirkaLe/todo-app/README.md

 ## Purpose

-This is s proof of concept off app, where specific tech stack was used:
+This is s proof of concept, where specific tech stack was used:

  - Nx monorepo
  -  API - Tanstack Query (React Query)